Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/configure-bindings-from-code.md

 Control schemes allow you to group types of bindings together according to their control type, so that you can enable or disable groups of bindings.
 For example, you might want to enable all keyboard and mouse bindings if the user presses a keyboard button or moves the mouse.

 Unity stores these on the [`InputBinding`](xref:UnityEngine.InputSystem.InputBinding) class as a semicolon-separated string in the  [`InputBinding.groups`](xref:UnityEngine.InputSystem.InputBinding) property, and you can use them for any arbitrary grouping of bindings.
 To enable different sets of binding groups for an [`InputActionMap`](xref:UnityEngine.InputSystem.InputActionMap) or [`InputActionAsset`](xref:UnityEngine.InputSystem.InputActionAsset), you can use the [`InputActionMap.bindingMask`](xref:UnityEngine.InputSystem.InputActionMap)/[`InputActionAsset.bindingMask`](xref:UnityEngine.InputSystem.InputActionAsset) property.
-The Input System uses this to implement the concept of grouping Bindings into different  [`InputControlSchemes`](xref:UnityEngine.InputSystem.InputControlScheme).
+The Input System uses this to implement the concept of grouping bindings into different  [`InputControlSchemes`](xref:UnityEngine.InputSystem.InputControlScheme).

-Control Schemes use Binding groups to map Bindings in an [`InputActionMap`](xref:UnityEngine.InputSystem.InputActionMap) or [`InputActionAsset`](xref:UnityEngine.InputSystem.InputActionAsset) to different types of Devices.
+Control Schemes use binding groups to map bindings in an [`InputActionMap`](xref:UnityEngine.InputSystem.InputActionMap) or [`InputActionAsset`](xref:UnityEngine.InputSystem.InputActionAsset) to different types of Devices.
 The [`PlayerInput`](player-input-component.md) class uses these to enable a matching Control Scheme for a new [user](user-management.md) joining the game, based on the Device they are playing on.

 ### Apply binding overrides

-You can override aspects of any Binding at run-time non-destructively.
+You can override aspects of any binding at run-time non-destructively.
 Specific properties of [`InputBinding`](xref:UnityEngine.InputSystem.InputBinding) have an `override` variant that, if set, will take precedent over the property that they shadow.
 All `override` properties are of type `String`.

 |Property|Override|Description|
 |--------|--------|-----------|